GaiaNet-AI/docs/docs/creator-guide/finetune/llamacpp.md

 > We used GPT-4 to help me come up many of these QAs.

 Then, we wrote a [Python script](https://raw.githubusercontent.com/YuanTony/chemistry-assistant/main/fine-tune-model/convert.py) to convert each row in the CSV file into a sample QA in the Llama2 chat template format.
-Notice that each QA pair starts with `<SFT>` as an indicator for the finetune program to start a sample.
+Notice that each QA pair starts with `<SFT>` as an indicator for the fine-tune program to start a sample.
 The result [train.txt](https://raw.githubusercontent.com/YuanTony/chemistry-assistant/main/fine-tune-model/train.txt) file can now be used in fine-tuning.

 Put the [train.txt](https://raw.githubusercontent.com/YuanTony/chemistry-assistant/main/fine-tune-model/train.txt) file in the `llama.cpp/models` directory with the GGUF base model.

 ## Finetune!

 Use the following command to start the fine-tuning process on your CPUs.
-I am putting it in the background so that it can run continuous now.
+I am putting it in the background so that it can run continuously now.
-It could several days or even a couple of weeks depending on how many CPUs you have.
+It could take several days or even a couple of weeks depending on how many CPUs you have.

 ```
 nohup ../build/bin/finetune --model-base llama-2-13b-chat.Q5_K_M.gguf --lora-out lora.bin --train-data train.txt --sample-start '<SFT>' --adam-iter 1024 &
 ```

-You can check the process every a few hours in the `nohup.out` file.
-It will report `loss` for each iteration.
+You can check the process every few hours in the `nohup.out` file.
+It will report the `loss` for each iteration.
 You can stop the process when the `loss` goes consistently under `0.1`.

-**Note 1** If you have multiple CPUs (or CPU cores), you can speed up the finetuning process by adding a `-t` parameter to the above command to use more threads.
+**Note 1** If you have multiple CPUs (or CPU cores), you can speed up the fine-tuning process by adding a `-t` parameter to the above command to use more threads.
 For example, if you have 60 CPU cores, you could do `-t 60` to use all of them.

-**Note 2** If your finetuning process is interrupted, you can restart it from `checkpoint-250.gguf`.
+**Note 2** If your fine-tuning process is interrupted, you can restart it from `checkpoint-250.gguf`.
 The next file it outputs is `checkpoint-260.gguf`.

 ```
 nohup ../build/bin/finetune --model-base llama-2-13b-chat.Q5_K_M.gguf --checkpoint-in checkpoint-250.gguf --lora-out lora.bin --train-data train.txt --sample-start '<SFT>' --adam-iter 1024 &